CNC Milled License Plate Frame

 Machining the Frame

 This part went smoothly, except for when we broke the endmill.
-To avoid this I would recommend adding a ramp feature into your Fusion 360 design, so as to not plunge the endmill directly into the stock.
+To avoid this I would recommend adding a ramp feature into your Fusion 360 design, The Ramp toolpath is designed for machining areas with steep angles or vertical walls.
+Instead of cutting at a constant Z, the Ramp strategy ramps down the walls, ensuring the tool remains engaged throughout the cut and dose not break from too much stress.
 This can be seen in the Fusion 360 design process above.

 Finishing the Piece

-After machining there were tabs left connecting it to the left over stock, so the piece wouldn't fly away in the machine.
-To remove these tabs I used the horizontal band saw to remove the external tabs.
+After machining there were tabs left connecting it to the left over stock, these were so the piece wouldn't fly away in the machine.
+To remove these tabs I used the horizontal band saw to remove the one on the exterior.
 The internal tabs were a little more of a challenge.
 At first I tried using a hacksaw to remove them but they were too thick, so I decided to use a Die Grinder.
+I clamped the piece to a work table and went along the edge of the part to cut the tabs.
 This worked very well, unfortunately it is very easy to damage the part like I did so make sure to be careful.